dell/omnia/docs/source/InstallationGuides/LocalRepo/bcm_roce.rst

         }

-.. note:: The only accepted URL for the ROCe driver is from the Dell Driver website.
+.. note:: The only accepted URL for the RoCE driver is from the Dell Driver website.

 2. Enter the required values in the ``input/local_repo_config.yml`` file.
 For parameter information, `click here <RunningLocalRepo.html>`_.
 3. Run the following commands: ::